OtherDevOpsGene/kubernetes-security-tools/README.md

 so I added `AmazonSSMFullAccess`, even though the [IAM Policy Simulator](https://policysim.aws.amazon.com/home/index.jsp?#) said I shouldn't need it.

+I needed to create and use an ECR repo, so I created a policy with `ecr:CreateRepository` and `ecr:PutImage` for `arn:aws:ecr:us-east-2:054858005475:repository/*` and `ecr:GetAuthorizationToken` for `*` called `ECR-create` and added it to the user.

 ```console
 $ aws sts get-caller-identity
 {